How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 How to choose the right barrel

-Preparing a barrel for the sacrament of creating a noble drink is a simple process, but it requires compliance with the rules.
+Preparing a barrel for the sacrament of creating a noble drink is a simple process, but requires compliance with the rules.

 Soaking with water